ignadv1986/NGS-From-Bench-to-Bioinformatics/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 $$\text{MAPQ} = -10 \log_{10}(P_{err})$$

+P is the probability that the base call is wrong, assigned by the aligner.

 A MAPQ of 0 means that the sequence is multi-mapped: the aligner found two or more places in the genome where the read fits perfectly (e.g., in a repetitive element or a duplicated gene).
 Because the aligner can't be sure which one is right, it assigns a probability of zero that it chose the correct one.

 Different factors determine the score: